Kathy Edwards Hayslett portrait

 ARTIST STATEMENT

 In late 2017, Kathy left her 20-year curatorial position to make art full-time.
-Her successful exhibition and sales record includes solo and group exhibitions in Chicago, Provincetown, and Denver, among others.
+Her successful exhibition and sales record includes solo and group exhibitions in Chicago, Provincetown, Milwaukee, and Denver.
 In 2022-23, Kathy received a grant from the Iowa Arts Council for a catalogue of her work.
-Although she has a wonderful studio in Iowa, Kathy was a resident at Edgewood Farm (Castle Hill, Truro, MA), Grand Marais Art Center, MN, and a Virginia Center for the Creative Arts Fellow.
+Although she has a wonderful studio in Iowa, Kathy has been a resident at Edgewood Farm (Castle Hill, Truro, MA) and Grand Marais Art Center, MN, and is a fellow of the Virginia Center for the Creative Arts.
 Her work is in the collection of University of Iowa Hospital and Clinics, Cedar Rapids Museum of Art, St. Ambrose University, and many private collections.

 From 1998 to 2018, Kathy was a curator at University of Iowa Stanley Museum of Art.
 From 1989 to 1998 she was director of The Print Center in Philadelphia.
 Her graduate degree is from The University of the Arts, Philadelphia.
 Kathy has received many grants for her curatorial work from the National Endowment for the Arts to the Pew Charitable Trusts.
 Her writing is published extensively.
 Upon leaving the UISMA, Kathy and her husband established the Kathleen Edwards Purchase Fund for Contemporary Art by American Women.